dothuma/humaipam/README.md

 **API first.** The UI exists for testing and investigation.
 Real usage is machine-to-machine.

-**NMS/EMS as source of truth.** This tool does not try to discover or reconcile your network.
-Your existing NMS or EMS knows what's there — this tool handles provisioning and allocation on top of it.
+**Devices and interface data are injected on demand from your NMS or EMS via the API.
+The tool provisions and allocates on top of that data.
+Reconciliation with the source system is possible as an option.

 **No bloat.** One Flask app, one MySQL database, one endpoint.
 Easy to deploy, easy to understand, easy to extend.

-**Private IP reuse by design.** The same RFC1918 address can be allocated across multiple VRF domains.
+**Private IP reuse by design.** The same IP ranges and IP addresses can be allocated across multiple VRF domains.
 Domain namespacing is built into every IP record and assignment.

 ---